 Wish I Could Tell You (Review)

-“Wish I Could Tell You” is one such marvellous work of Durjoy Datta.
-It will always remain a remarkable one and one of my favourites.
+“Wish I Could Tell You” is one such marvelous work of Durjoy Datta.
+It will always remain a remarkable one and one of my favorites.
 He used his vivid imagination throughout and made me believe in Ananth and Mohini’s love story.
-I also remember a dialogue of a character from the book that I felt was absolutely true for all the readers out there seeking for a place outside of reality.
+I also remember a dialogue of a character from the book that I felt was absolutely true for all the readers out there seeking a place outside of reality.
 It says, “Fiction is important.
 It’s how we repackage the truth and tell it in a way that changes people.”
 It will be a lie if I say that I did not imagine myself as Mohini throughout the whole time I was reading the book.
-I was totally drowned into the character and could feel those things happening around me.
+I was totally drowned in the character and could feel those things happening around me.

 With the first few pages, you will get to see everything about a middle-class family, their struggles, desires, and high hopes.
 While I had just started reading the novel, I was a bit bewildered about the characters until I had reached half of the book and realized the twist.
 Every turning point made it more limpid, and I wanted to know more about what would happen next.
 The curiosity to know what a girl who sees the world with complete hatred and remarks about everyone around her as nothing.
 But, the same negative-minded people fooling others of being compassionate individuals who would not miss a chance to get on her nerves if they got any would do next, or the lad who was a real kind-hearted being’s next step would be, increases with each page you turn down.